Engineering

 That gives you latency compensation by architecture, not by animation tricks.
 When a local write is a function call against IndexedDB, OPFS-backed storage, or SQLite in WASM, the UI can respond immediately.

 This is why people describe local-first apps as feeling "native."
 The core action path does not wait on distance.
+In browser-native tools, that same placement decision can keep file reads, metadata inspection, and deterministic transforms inside the tab.

 Once every device can write independently, you need deterministic merge behavior.
 This is where distributed systems concerns enter frontend work.